-Security Testing ensures, that system and applications in an organization, are free from any loopholes that may cause a big loss.
-Security testing of any system is about finding all possible loopholes and weaknesses of the system which might result into loss of information at the hands of the employees or outsiders of the Organization.
+Security Testing is a type of Software Testing that uncovers vulnerabilities, threats, risks in a software application and prevents malicious attacks from intruders.
+The purpose of Security Tests is to identify all possible loopholes and weaknesses of the software system which might result in a loss of information, revenue, repute at the hands of the employees or outsiders of the Organization.

-The goal of security testing is to identify the threats in the system and measure its potential vulnerabilities.
-It also helps in detecting all possible security risks in the system and help developers in fixing these problems through coding.
+The main goal of Security Testing is to identify the threats in the system and measure its potential vulnerabilities, so the threats can be encountered and the system does not stop functioning or can not be exploited.
+It also helps in detecting all possible security risks in the system and helps developers to fix the problems through coding.

 There are seven main types of security testing as per Open Source Security Testing methodology manual.
 They are explained as follows:

 - Vulnerability Scanning: This is done through automated software to scan a system against known vulnerability signatures.

 - Security Scanning: It involves identifying network and system weaknesses, and later provides solutions for reducing these risks.
 This scanning can be performed for both Manual and Automated scanning.

 - Penetration testing: This kind of testing simulates an attack from a malicious hacker.
 This testing involves analysis of a particular system to check for potential vulnerabilities to an external hacking attempt.